Safari in Kenya

 Sounds great, but there’s a couple of very significant catches that should make you approach bargain offers like this with the utmost of caution.

-Firstly, most of these budget safaris are very rushed, and a three day point to point safari leaving and returning to Nairobi will quite likely only give you one actual day on safari.
+Check how much time you'll actually spend on safari: most of these budget safaris are very rushed, and a three day point to point safari leaving and returning to Nairobi will only give you one day of game drives.

-Secondly, and this is not necessarily a bad thing, the accommodation on a budget safari will be in small dome tents which are set up on public campsites with no facilities except a tap and a basic toilet block (and sometimes not even these).
-Meals are prepared by the group as a whole and are often not what was promised.
+Where are you staying?
+Tis is not necessarily a bad thing, but the accommodation on a budget safari will be in small dome tents which are set up on public campsites with no facilities except a tap and a basic toilet block (and sometimes not even these).
 These safaris only ever take place in the main national parks and reserves and never in the conservancies (from which they are banned).

 DIY or solo Kenya safaris